onap/policy-parent/docs/apex/APEX-User-Manual.rst

          .. container:: paragraph

-            The APEX engine comes with a few CLI arguments for setting configuration and policy model.
-The configuration file is always required.
-The policy model file is only required if no model file is specified in the configuration, or if the specified model file should be over written.
+            The APEX engine comes with a few CLI arguments, the main one is for setting the tosca policy file for execution.
+The tosca policy file is always required.
 The option ``-h`` prints a help screen.

          .. container:: listingblock